Hopparknä – symptom, orsaker och hur du rehabiliterar det - Rehcore AB

 Recommended products

-Can I exercise again after rehabilitation?
+Can I train again after rehabilitation?

 Yes, when pain does not occur during exercises such as drop squats and eccentric training, you can gradually return to jumping and landing training.